NBISweden/raukr-2023/README.md

 ## Tips & Conventions

-- For compute heavy steps, save intermediate and read them in
+- For compute heavy steps, save intermediates and read them in
 - Be mindful of the size of files
   - Store large data files elsewhere (dropbox, google drive etc) and link them
-  - Scale down to about 600px-800px and [compress images](https://compressjpeg.com/)
-  - No reason for a image to be more than a few hundred KB
+  - If you have images that are more than a few hundred KB in size, scale them down to about 600px-800px and [compress](https://compressjpeg.com/) them
 - Use simple topic labels and do not make them needlessly complex
-- The qmd files must be in the correct location when rendering/previewing else metadata from config is not used
+- The qmd files must be in the correct location when rendering/previewing else metadata from config is not used.
 - Declare R packages at the beginning of every qmd document
-- Qmd files must have a format defined, either **format: html** or **format: revealjs**
+- qmd files must have a format defined, either **format: html** or **format: revealjs**
 - Make a note of the default **execute** settings in `_quarto.yml`.
-You can override this for your document specifically if needed:
+This applies to all documents.
+You can override this by copying the code below to the yaml part of your document and modifying it.

   ```
   execute: